jubimba/getting_and_cleaning_data_CP/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script run_analysis.R does the following:
+The script "run_analysis.R" does the following:

     - Merges the training and the test sets to create one data set.
     - Extracts only the measurements on the mean and standard deviation for each measurement.